mfessenden/SKTiled/README.md

 ## Custom Properties

 Custom properties are supported on all object types.
-All **SKTiled** objects conform to the [`SKTiledObject`][sktiledobject-url] protocol and allow access to and parsing of custom properties.
+All **SKTiled** objects conform to the [`TiledObjectType`][tiledobjectype-url] protocol and allow access to and parsing of custom properties.

-Any property added to an object in **Tiled** will be translated and stored in the `SKTiledObject.properties` dictionary.
+Any property added to an object in **Tiled** will be translated and stored in the `TiledObjectType.properties` dictionary.

 ```swift
 let layerDepth = groundLayer.getValue(forProperty: "depth")